-Sales 107 and Distance Sales 108 Directives but also the Unfair Terms and the Consumer Sales Directives.
+Sales and Distance Sales Directives but also the Unfair Terms and the Consumer Sales Directives.
 There would have been some increase in consumer protection but the main change would have been to full harmonisation.
-Politically this was something of a failure; the Commission was only able to get the Consumer Rights Directive through by limiting it, by and large, to distance and what are now called off-premises sales.
+Politically this was something of a failure; the Commission was only able to get the Consumer Rights Directive through by limiting it, by and large, to distance and what are now called offpremises sales.

-- 63 The Commission then turned to a different approach, proposing a Common European Sales Law109 which would not have replaced the various national laws but would have provided traders and consumers with an optional, alternative regime.
-That too was a political failure and was withdrawn.110 The Commission has now reverted to full harmonisation. - 64 As far as the Digital Content Directive is concerned, I think it can be said that the full harmonisation approach has been pretty successful.
+- 63 The Commission then turned to a different approach, proposing a Common European Sales Law which would not have replaced the various national laws but would have provided traders and consumers with an optional, alternative regime.
+That too was a political failure and was withdrawn.
+The Commission has now reverted to full harmonisation. - 64 As far as the Digital Content Directive is concerned, I think it can be said that the full harmonisation approach has been pretty successful.
 Most of the issues that are covered by the Directive will be fully harmonised, the main exception being that Member States may limit the consumer's remedies to nonconformities that appear within a certain period, provided that the period is at least two years from the date of supply.
 The same cannot be said for the new Directive on Sale of Goods.
-This is not the place for analysis of that Directive but so many issues are left to Member States that it can only be described as Swiss cheese harmonisation full of holes. - 65 So, in the context of contracts to supply digital content and digital services, what are the gaps in full harmonisation that might cause problems for traders who want to sell across borders but do not have the resources to investigate the laws of the states but they are targeting, so that they might be in for a nasty surprise? - 66 Some of the same issues that I have suggested may be problematic for consumers because they are left to national law may also be problematic for traders.
-For example, a trader who normally operates in a regime in which damages are based on fault, but who has - 107 Council Directive 85/577/EEC of 20 December 1985 to protect the consumer in respect of contracts negotiated away from business premises, OJ 1985 L 372/31. - 108 Directive 97/7/EC of the European Parliament and of the Council of 20 May 1997 on the protection of consumers in respect of distance contracts, OJ 1997 L 144/19 - 109 COM(2011)635 Final of 11 October 2011. - European Commission, Commission Work Programme 2015 Com(2014) 910 final, Annex 2 p.12. - 111 DCD Art 11(2).
+This is not the place for analysis of that Directive but so many issues are left to Member States that it can only be described as Swiss cheese harmonisation - full of holes. - 65 So, in the context of contracts to supply digital content and digital services, what are the gaps in full harmonisation that might cause problems for traders who want to sell across borders but do not have the resources to investigate the laws of the states but they are targeting, so that they might be in for a nasty surprise? - 66 Some of the same issues that I have suggested may be problematic for consumers because they are left to national law may also be problematic for traders.
+For example, a trader who normally operates in a regime in which damages are based on fault, but who has contracted to supply a consumer in a common law jurisdiction, may be surprised to find itself strictly liable to the consumer.

+- 108 Directive 97/7/EC of the European Parliament and of the Council of 20 May 1997 on the protection of consumers in respect of distance contracts, OJ 1997 L 144/19 - 109 COM(2011)635 Final of 11 October 2011. - 110 European Commission, Commission Work Programme 2015 Com(2014) 910 final, Annex 2 p.12. - 111 DCD Art 11(2).